 QISAM -- IS or ISU (ISU can be specified only when creating the data set).
 The DSORG subparameter must be coded on the DD statement that defines the data set.

 QSAM -- PS or PSU

 QTAM -- MQ, CQ, or CX

-EROPT= { ACC SKP ABE }
+EROPT= { ACC SKP ABE } Can be used with QSAM

 Specifies the option to be executed if an error occurs in writing or reading a record, as follows: